-The jury weighing insider-trading charges against former Goldman Sachs Group Inc. (GS) director Rajat Gupta finished its first day of deliberations yesterday in Manhattan federal court without reaching a verdict.
+The jury weighing insider-trading charges against former Goldman Sachs Group Inc. (GS:US) director Rajat Gupta finished its first day of deliberations yesterday in Manhattan federal court without reaching a verdict.

 Deliberations are scheduled to resume today.